What does Estimating Mean in Construction?

 What Does a Construction Estimator Do?

-Large construction companies often hire construction estimators.
-Cost estimators are big-picture people.
-They can evaluate a project from multiple perspectives, anticipate possible challenges, and mitigate against potential change orders.
 Estimators analyze project plans based on project specifications and contract documents to prepare cost estimates for direct and indirect costs while building in contingencies and profit.

 In addition to being skilled with numbers and having in-depth knowledge of building supply and labor costs, they are excellent communicators.
 Construction estimators collaborate with the construction team, including architects, engineers, and project managers.

-5 Steps in the Construction Estimating Process
+The Construction Estimating Process

 Let’s take a closer look at each step.

-Project Scope and Site Visit.
+Review Project Scope

 The bid package contains the information you need to get an overview of the project.
 It contains owner-contractor agreements, insurance bond forms, conditions, and construction specifications.